Hopi: Hopi-U.S. relations, 1849–1946

 In 1849, James S. Calhoun was appointed official Indian agent of Indian Affairs for the Southwest Territory of the U.S. He had headquarters in Santa Fe and was responsible for all of the Indian residents of the area.
 The first formal meeting between the Hopi and the U.S. government occurred in 1850 when seven Hopi leaders made the trip to Santa Fe to meet with Calhoun.
 They wanted the government to provide protection against the Navajo, a Southern Athabascan-speaking tribe who were distinct from Apaches.
 At this time, the Hopi leader was Nakwaiyamtewa.

 The US established Fort Defiance in 1851 in Arizona, and placed troops in Navajo country to deal with their threats to the Hopi.
 General James J. Carleton, with the assistance of Kit Carson, was assigned to travel through the area.
-They "captured" the Navajo natives and forced them to the fort.
+They "captured" the Navajo people and forced them to the fort.
 As a result of the Long Walk of the Navajo, the Hopi enjoyed a short period of peace.

 In 1847, Mormons settled in Utah and tried to convert the Indians to Mormonism.
 Jacob Hamblin, a Mormon missionary, first made a trip into Hopi country in 1858.
 He was on good terms with the Hopi Indians, and in 1875 an LDS Church was built on Hopi land.